GTX-102: Antisense Oligonucleotide for Angelman Syndrome (AS)

 Evaluating GTX-102 to reactivate expression of the UBE3A gene in patients with AS

 GTX-102 is an investigational antisense oligonucleotide (ASO) therapy designed to inhibit expression of UBE3A-AS in order to prevent silencing of the paternally inherited allele of the UBE3A gene and reactivate expression of the deficient protein.
 GTX-102 is delivered as an intrathecal infusion.
-A Phase 1/2 study evaluating the tolerability and safety of GTX-102 and its effect on all major domains of the AS in pediatric patients is currently on hold in the U.S. pending protocol amendment revisions and is expected to begin soon in the U.K. and Canada.
+A Phase 1/2 study evaluating the tolerability and safety of GTX-102 and its effect on all major domains of the AS in pediatric patients is currently ongoing in the U.S., U.K. and Canada.
 Preliminary data showed that all five initial patients had increases of “much improved” or better in the global score of the Clinical Global Impressions-Improvement-Angelman Syndrome (CGI-I-AS) endpoint, including improvements across all individual domains.
 Other measures of AS also improved.
 A Grade 1 or 2 serious adverse event of lower extremity weakness was observed in all five patients consistent with local contact inflammation due to GTX-102 intrathecal delivery.

 GTX-102 was granted Orphan Drug Designation, Rare Pediatric Disease Designation and Fast Track Designation in the United States.